Peter Ball (bishop): Death

-Peter Ball died aged 87, at home in Langport on 21 June 2019, from injuries sustained in a fall.
+Peter Ball died aged 87, at home in Langport on 21 June 2019, from injuries sustained in a fall at home.

 In popular media

 In January 2020, the BBC broadcast Exposed: The Church's Darkest Secret, a two-part story of the individuals who brought Ball to justice and the cover-up that reached to the highest levels of the Church of England.
 Donald Sumpter portrayed Ball in dramatised scenes for that documentary.